AndreaRibuoli/RIBY/README.md

 default_schema: 'PROVA'
 ```

 This means that there are other SQL statement that are actually executed.
 So, for example, in order to implement the `begin_db_transaction` I had to plug in the exact SQL consistent with IBM i DB2 dialect.
-The provided (ActiveRecord) one does nothing and is expected to be replaced.
+The provided (ActiveRecord) one does nothing and is expected to be overridden.

 ``` ruby
       def begin_db_transaction()    end